UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Limitations

 \section{Limitations}

-Due to computational constraints, our experiments were conducted with a maximum context length of 8192 tokens, which restricts our exploration of extremely long-horizon interactions or scenarios involving large tool outputs (e.g., lengthy documents or database results).
-Second, our experiments primarily focus on a lightweight backbone (Qwen3-8B).
-While the framework significantly improves its performance and even surpasses several larger models, we did not systematically investigate scaling behavior on larger backbones (e.g., 30B+ or 70B+ models).
-Finally, there is a potential risk of evaluation distortion introduced by our rigorous data filtering and format conversion processes.
-Because our methodology relies on standardizing highly heterogeneous datasets into a unified benchmark, readers should be aware that the final evaluation results may not fully preserve all original task attributes or idiosyncratic features of the source benchmarks.
+Due to computational constraints, our experiments were conducted with a maximum context length of 8192 tokens, which restricts our exploration of extremely long-horizon interactions or scenarios involving large tool outputs.
+Second, our experiments primarily focus on a lightweight backbone.
+While the framework significantly improves its performance and even surpasses several larger models, we did not systematically investigate scaling behavior on massive backbones.
+Finally, our evaluation paradigm prioritizes large-scale standardization over live interactive execution.
+To harmonize highly fragmented datasets and enable fair, multi-granularity comparisons, our benchmark strictly employs the unified QAOA format and static ground-truth matching.
+However, this establishes a clear evaluation boundary: our current metrics do not capture dynamic interactive behaviors such as real-time error recovery or policy correction, and the rigorous standardization process may abstract away certain idiosyncratic features of the native source benchmarks.